 The best marketing newsletter for the latest marketing news

 Marketing Brew is a daily newsletter (Monday through Friday) that covers the latest news and trends in the marketing industry.
-It's owned and operated by Morning Brew, which was acquired by Business Insider a few years back.
+It's owned and operated by Morning Brew, which is owned by Business Insider.

 The newsletter is written in a conversational and engaging tone, making it easy and enjoyable to digest quickly—this is especially important since it's sent daily.
 But daily doesn't mean mundane: you might already know that Doritos partnered with Netflix to release the Stranger Things collaboration, but I learned from Marketing Brew that Doritos aims for one of these brand collaborations every year.